zenwarr/norman/README.md

 `modulesDirectory` (string, required): modules listed in `modules` are going to be cloned here by default.

-`defaultBranch` (string): default git branch to use when cloning modules if module branch is not given explicitly. `master` by default.
+`defaultBranch` (string): default git defaultBranch to use when cloning modules if module defaultBranch is not given explicitly. `master` by default.

 `defaultIgnoreOrg` (boolean): if `false`, module `@myorg/repo` is going to be cloned (if `modulesDirectory` is `/home/user/myproject`) as `/home/user/myproject/myorg/repo`.
 If `true`, sources are going to be cloned as `/home/user/myproject/repo`.